What is an organ transplant?

 Not everyone is a good candidate for an organ transplant.
 Your doctor or a transplant center will do tests to see if you are.
 You probably are not a good candidate if you have an infection, heart disease that is not under control, a drug or alcohol problem, or another serious health problem.

 If your tests show you are a good candidate, you are put on a waiting list.
-It may be days, months, or years before a transplant takes place.

-How successful is an organ transplant?
+How successful are organ transplants?

-Organ transplants have been done in the United States since the 1950s.
-The procedure is always improving, and transplants are more successful today than ever before.
+Transplants are more successful today than ever before.
 Organ transplant success depends on:

 How do you prepare for an organ transplant?